amlan0409/covid-19-data-analysis/README.md

 ## Tools Used
 - SQL Server / MySQL / PostgreSQL (any SQL database can be used)

-- Tableau / Power BI (optional for visualization)
+- Tableau / Power BI (for visualization)